OSLC/developing-oslc-applications/_harp/eclipse_lyo/domain-specification-modelling-workshop.md

 A model of the OSLC and other common domains is already available for reuse.
 To reuse these common specifications:

-1. Clone the https://git.eclipse.org/gitroot/lyo/org.eclipse.lyo.tools.git git repository
+1. Clone the [Github lyo.domains](https://github.com/eclipse/lyo.domains) git repository
 1. Import the project *org.eclipse.lyo.tools.domainmodels*.
     * This project models many of the OSLC domains across a number of diagrams.
 1. Navigate the model as any other Domain Specification model.